Cybersecurity Threat Hunting and Vulnerability Analysis Using a Neo4j Graph Database of Open Source Intelligence: Methods

-Figure \ref{fig:workflow_diagram} details the high level workflow that constructs the Neo4j database of potential IoCs.
-This entire system is operating continuously by reading in new data from the independent web crawler infrastructure and then adding relevant information into the Neo4j database.
+Figure~\ref{fig:workflow_diagram} details the high level workflow that constructs the Neo4j database of potential IOCs.
+This entire system can operate continuously by reading in new data from the independent web crawler infrastructure and then adding relevant information into the Neo4j database.
 First, the data is parsed depending on its source, as outlined in Section \ref{section:methods_data_sources}.
-This input data is referred to as a \emph{document} because this collection of text is all originating from the same source and is therefore logically linked, which could be helpful for identifying relationships when searching the database.
+Each discrete input of text is referred to as a \emph{document} because this collection of text is all originating from the same source and is therefore logically linked, which could be helpful for identifying relationships when searching the database.
 As an example, a single document could be a piece of text from social media, such as a Reddit post or a tweet from Twitter.
 Any metadata that is associated with the input text is parsed at this point, to be added into the Neo4j database if a node representing this document is created.
-Importantly, once the raw text input has been extracted (this includes the JSON structured antivirus file scan data), a SHA256 checksum of the data is created and this checksum is then checked against the checksums of all of the documents that are in the Neo4j database; and if the document is a duplicate, it is not added to the database.
+Importantly, once the raw text input has been extracted (this includes the JSON structured antivirus file scan data), a SHA256 checksum of the data is computed.
+This checksum is then checked against the checksums of all of the documents that are in the Neo4j database; and if the document is a duplicate, it is not added to the database.
 Next, several processes begin executing in parallel, all of which are designed to extract useful meaning from the natural language input.
-To this end, the antivirus file scan data is not parsed using the machine learning algorithms or language detection; however the potential IoCs such as filenames and hashes are extracted and used to create edge relationships in the database.
-The Cybersecurity Topic Classification (CTC) tool, which is compromised of multiple machine learning algorithms trained to detect cybersecurity vs non-cybersecurity discussions from social media and developer forum English text sources \cite{pelofske2021enhanced}, is executed on the text.
-The output of this algorithm is simply three states - either it is likely cybersecurity related text, or not, or there was not enough data (e.g., English words) to make a decision.
+To this end, the antivirus file scan data is not parsed using the machine learning algorithms or language detection; however the potential IOCs such as filenames and hashes are extracted and used to create edge relationships in the database.